-TradeCenter Executive Suites opens, offering ready-to-use office and conference space available by the day, week, or month.
+Cummings Executive Suites opens at TradeCenter 128, offering ready-to-use office and conference space available by the day, week, or month.
 Starting with 12 offices, it expanded by 2012 to more than 240 offices across three Cummings locations.

 TradeCenter 128 is named Real Estate Project of the Year by Boston/SF News.
 The Cummings organization opens Beacon Grille as an on-site amenity for TradeCenter 128 client firms and dedicates 100 percent of the upscale restaurant's profits to charitable causes.

 Cummings Properties receives its first Energy Star awards for 18 Commerce Way in Woburn and 500 Cummings Center in Beverly.
 A total of 10 Cummings buildings have earned the Energy Star distinction by meeting or exceeding the EPA's rigorous standards.
 Bill and Joyce Cummings join The Giving Pledge, founded by Warren Buffett and Bill and Melinda Gates to encourage philanthropy among the world's wealthiest individuals.

 Cummings Properties acquires 50 Dunham Road in Beverly, one of the few remaining large, highly visible sites directly fronting Route 128.
 The building there was the world headquarters of Parker Brothers, maker of Monopoly.
 Cummings Foundation launches the OneWorld Boston grants program, which was renamed $100K for 100 the following year.